danielabar/meblog/src/markdown/old-ruby-new-mac.md

 docker-compose exec myapp rails console
 ```

-This works because there's only one version of rails and one rails app installed in the container.

-Starting a Rails server requires a little more work to get it into one step, the following may not work:
+Starting a Rails server requires a little more effort to get it into one step, the following may not work:

 ```
 docker-compose exec myapp rails server
 ```

-This is because if the `./tmp/server.pid` file is still lying around from last time, you'll get a `server is already running` error.
+This is because if the `./tmp/server.pid` file still exists from last time you ran a Rails server in the container, you'll get a `server is already running` error.
 To solve this, let's introduce a script that first removes this file, then runs the Rails server, then use docker-compose to execute this script.

 Place the following in `scripts/run_dev.sh` (I'm assuming you have a directory `scripts` in the root of your project, if not, create it):